-So how to use it?
+So how to use Time Machine on a Mac?

-If allocated space for backups is over, the system deletes old backups replacing them with new ones.
+If the allocated space for backups is over, the system deletes old backups replacing them with new ones.

 In view of the above, you can use a few tricks: